 Giles McMullen-Klein describes it quite accurately.
 Learning python and learning the syntax is not difficult.
 The hard part comes from thinking computationally and algorithmically to solve problems.
 You can know what variable is and how loops work, but yet don’t know how to write codes to solve a problem.
 That is because those are two very different skill sets.
 It is good to keep that in mind while learning python.

-Udemy Courses That I have Enrolled: (*Affiliate links)
+Udemy Courses That I Bought: (*Affiliate links)